mrstruijk/sk_demo/README.md

 > Go to File -> Open Folder -> Open 'MyFirstStereoKit' folder we created.

+If your HMD is connected and you're on .NET7:

+`dotnet publish -c Release Projects\Android\MyFirstStereoKit_Android.csproj`

+`adb install Projects\Android\bin\Release\net7.0-android\publish\com.companyname.MyFirstStereoKit-Signed.apk`

-If your headset is connected:
+If your HMD is connected and you're on .NET8:

 `dotnet run --project Projects\Android\MyFirstStereoKit_Android.csproj`